Regulations Governing Anti-Money Laundering and Countering the Financing of Terrorism for the Third-Party Payment Enterprises

 2. Holding or participating in on-the-job training related to AML/CFT regularly.

-3. The responsible person or a designated dedicated person shall be responsible for coordinating and monitoring the implementation of subparagraph 1.
+3. The responsible person or a dedicated person designated by him/her shall be responsible for coordinating and supervising the implementation of subparagraph 1.

 4. Making AML/CFT risk assessment reports available and updating them regularly.